 - Minimal fees.
-You’ll be charged either a nominal flat fee or of your transfer amount.
+You’ll be charged 0.7% of your transfer amount.
 All fees are explained upfront so you know exactly how much your transfer will cost.

 - Simple.
 Transferring money overseas with TransferWise is quick and easy.

 - Not all currencies supported.
-As TransferWise is still a reasonably new company, a number of currencies around the world are not yet supported, so you may need to use an alternative provider if you're sending a more exotic currency.
+A number of currencies around the world are not yet supported, so you may need to use an alternative provider if you're sending a more exotic currency.

 Frequently asked questions